-"As a person puts on new garments, giving up old ones, the soul similarly accepts new material bodies, giving up the old and useless ones" (Ibid, Chapter 2 Text 22).
-These verses above consoled me for a while but the dire truth was that the young body of my son was burning on the pyre."
+"As a person puts on new garments, giving up old ones, the soul similarly accepts new material bodies, giving up the old and useless ones".
+The above verses consoled me for a while but the dire truth was that the young body of my son was burning on the pyre."